top of page

 Slower pace with sprawling views of the Ionian Sea.
 With gorgeous villa's and sprawling views of the bluest of waters, you are in for a soulful treat.
 Plenty of large and small acommodations..
 Many of them newely built.
 If you're looking for somewhat of a more quiet stay, without totally detaching, this part of the island is for you.
 There are a few really top notch restaurants and taverns not to be missed.
 The city center and airport are at least a 40 minute drive, but plenty to do closer if busy isn't your thing!
 Private clubs, prestigious villas, villas of any budget, seaside rooms, all with views that you will soon not forget.

 Agios Nikolaos is the second (smaller) port on the island.
 Makris Gialos and Xigia beach should not be missed.
 Regardless of where you stay on the island.
+Not to mention the Blue Caves.

 You can also opt to stop here for lunch on a boat day if you charter your boat from elsewhere on the island.